We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 When it comes to the design of their handles, Shun is not better than Wusthof or vice versa.
 It’s all about your personal preference.

-In my opinion, the design of the handle and the way it feels in your hand is the most important attribute of a knife.
+In my opinion, the design of the handle and the way it feels in your hand is the most critical attribute of a knife.
 If it’s not comfortable and you don’t enjoy using it, then it’s not the right knife for you.
 Pictures help but, if you are deciding between Shun and Wusthof, I highly recommend buying one of each and testing them out before committing to a set.

 Stores like Crate and Barrel and Williams Sonoma carry both brands and will let you test them out in-store.
 You can also buy them on Amazon (link to Shun, link to Wusthof) and keep the one you like the most.

 Steel, which is a blend of iron and carbon, is the ideal material for long-lasting, highly durable kitchen knife blades.
-Shun and Wusthof use different types of steel with added elements to enhance certain characteristics.
+Shun and Wusthof use different types of steel with added elements to enhance specific characteristics.

 Shun makes their blades out of the following four types of highly refined steel: